jpsember/lenc/README.md

 LEnc is a Ruby gem that maintains encrypted repositories of files, enabling secure, encrypted backups to free cloud services such as Dropbox, Google Drive, and Microsoft SkyDrive.

+It can also encrypt or decrypt directory trees 'in place', so that the original files are overwritten by their encrypted versions.

 Written by Jeff Sember, March 2013.

 [Source code documentation can be found here.](http://rubydoc.info/gems/lenc/frames)